Nandan108/dto-toolkit/docs/BACKLOG.md

 - **[056]** Support multi-step casting by making withGroups(inboundCast: ...) take a sequence of group(s)
   Then apply each step in sequence.
 Same with outboundCast.
   **[058]** Add a doc about FullDto and making one's own slimmed-down version if not all features are needed
+- **[063]** Add validation attributes as part of caster chains
+  - E.g., #[Valid\Range(min, max)], #[Valid\StrLength()]
+  - Non-mutating steps: must have validate($value): void, can throw ValidationException
+  - Must be phase-aware like other processing chain elements
+  - Consider renaming "casting chains" to "processing chains" where applicable
+- **[064]** Add framework-specific ValidationException mappers in adapters
+  - Core DTOT will throw a generic ValidationException on validation failure
+  - Allow adapters (e.g., dtot-adapter-laravel, dtot-adapter-symfony) to map or wrap ValidationExceptions into framework-native exceptions
+  - This enables seamless integration with Laravel and Symfony's validation error handling mechanisms
+  - Keep validation logic and error reporting fully pluggable and framework-agnostic
+  - Consider a "ValidationErrorMapperInterface" for adapter overrides (optional future enhancement)
+- **[065]** Add FirstSuccess chain modifier: #[FirstSuccess($count)]
+  - Wraps next $count suchains as candidates and attemps each one in sequence
+  - Return the result of the first successful chain, or throw if none succeeds.
+  - Enables graceful branching on multi-type or multi-format inputs
 ---

 ## Completed PBIs